Banff National Park & Lake Louise in a wheelchair

 Banff and Lake Louise | A Paradise for Nature Lovers

 Canada has always been one of my top dream destinations.
 In 2017 Canada celebrates its 150th anniversary and grants free admission to the National Parks.
 This lucky coincidence made me think of planning a huge journey that I will remember forever!
-On April 19th 2017 we took off to New York and would spent the next four weeks travelling from East to West.
+On April 19th, 2017 we took off to New York and would spend the next four weeks traveling from East to West.
 From New York City we went all the way to Vancouver.
 Our travel route was the following:

 New York City – Niagara Falls – Montreal – Quebec City – Calgary – Canmore – Banff NP – Lake Louise – Jasper NP – Edmonton – Vancouver

 I’d like to start with the highlight of this whole journey:

 The road-trip through the National Parks of Banff, Yoho, and Jasper!
 They simply are breathtaking.
 Wild Canadian nature as far as the eye can see!
 If you’re lucky, you’ll see Grizzly bears, black bears, mountain lions, wapitis, elks and of course the snow-covered Rocky Mountains.

 Calgary International Airport (YYC) is closest to Banff (144 km/89 miles).
 We went there with Air Canada, departing from Montreal.
 I rented a car from AVIS Car Rentals, and our road trip began.
 I recommend you to stay at least three days as there is so much to see!
 Getting around by car is a smooth, tranquil and comfortable way to explore the scenery as a wheelchair user.
 Please note that you need to have a National Park Discovery Pass to access the parks.
 You can order one on the official website (the regular price is about 10 CAD per person/day).